-In Australia, the construction market has been slow in the residential sector, while the health sector remains buoyant on the back of public investment.
-Government spending on the infrastructure construction market is likely to remain strong, especially on roads and telecommunications.
-Bouygues Construction is continuing to work on the WestConnex tunnel in Sydney and on the Melbourne metro contract.
-Thanks to our subsidiary AW Edwards, we are now firmly established in the Australian construction sector, particularly in data centres and hospitals, but also in the major Crows Nest metro station project in Sydney.

-Several major underground projects are underway in Hong Kong, including the Central Kowloon Route and the T2 Trunk Road undersea tunnel.
-The latter forms part the government's project to build the Route 6 road link, which aims to relieve traffic congestion in central Kowloon.
+In Australia, Bouygues Construction has completed work on the WestConnex tunnel in Sydney and on the Melbourne metro contract.
+Thanks to our subsidiary AW Edwards, we are now firmly established in the Australian construction sector, particularly with the Crows Nest metro station project and data centres in Sydney.
+In Hong Kong, several major underground projects are underway, including the Central Kowloon Route and the T2 Trunk Road undersea tunnel.
+The latter forms part of the government's Route 6 road link project, which aims to relieve traffic congestion in central Kowloon.
+Other major projects have also started, including construction of a fire station and a sports centre.

-Bouygues Construction is a recognised player in the building segment in Singapore and Thailand, especially for high-rise residential buildings such as the Project Glory complex in Singapore and the Summit Tower in Bangkok.

-In the Philippines, Bouygues Travaux Publics and VSL are continuing to build a bridge as part of the North-South Commuter Railway (NSCR) urban rail network.
+In the Philippines, Bouygues Travaux Publics continues to work on the extension of the Manila metro.

-Africa-Middle East 2021 sales: €0.4 billion (-12%)
+Africa - Maghreb - Middle East 2022 sales: €0.6 billion (+57%)